15 Top Sales Closing Techniques To Increase Close Rates

 9. The Scarcity Close

-The fear of missing out is a classic motivator, which is why using tactics like limited time and availability motivate people to take action – and quickly.
+The fear of missing out is a classic motivator, so using tactics like limited time and availability motivates people to take action quickly.
 However, when using the sense of urgency to place gentle pressure on prospects to purchase, it’s best to remember to remain authentic.
 Otherwise, sales reps risk losing credibility and damaging the relationship they worked so hard to build if they lie about the scarcity of available products.

 10. The “S.A.R.B” Close